Wil Myers Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.9 K/9, which ranks 11th in MLB.
+- The Cardinals pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Cardinals' 4.27 team ERA ranks 15th across all MLB pitching staffs.
+- The Cardinals have the 17th-ranked team ERA among all MLB pitching staffs (4.28).

-- Cardinals pitchers combine to rank 15th in baseball in home runs given up (54 total, 1.1 per game).
+- Cardinals pitchers combine to rank 13th in baseball in home runs allowed (55 total, 1.1 per game).

-- In his most recent appearance on Thursday, the righty went 5 2/3 innings against the Los Angeles Dodgers, allowing two earned runs while surrendering five hits.
+- The left-hander last pitched on Saturday against the Los Angeles Dodgers, when he threw 4 2/3 innings, allowing no earned runs while giving up six hits.

-- The 41-year-old has an ERA of 5.74, with 4.6 strikeouts per nine innings, in three games this season.
-Opponents are batting .303 against him.
+- The 31-year-old has put up an ERA of 5.05, with 8.4 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .303 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.